openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 opposite order of color channels.
 In this case, it is important to preprocess the input images by reverting the color channels before inference.

-To embed this preprocessing step into ``ov.Model``, Model Conversion API provides the ``reverse_input_channels`` command-line parameter to shuffle the color channels.
+To embed this preprocessing step into ``ov.Model``, model conversion API provides the ``reverse_input_channels`` command-line parameter to shuffle the color channels.

 The ``reverse_input_channels`` parameter can be used to preprocess the model